QDianna/FPS-AI-ALJV/README.md

 - enemy agents
 - NavMesh navigation
 - raycast-based shooting system
-- visibility detection (line-of-sight)
+- line-of-sight visibility detection

-Experiments are conducted in controlled scenarios (e.g. 1v1 combat in a simple map).
+- environmental obstacles affecting visibility
+- enemy and player bases

 ## Evaluation Metrics

-The AI performance is evaluated using:
+The AI performance is evaluated using the following metrics:

-- hit accuracy
-- damage dealt vs damage received
+- damage dealt versus damage received
 - survival time
 - kill rate
-- behavioral consistency
+- ability to maintain line of sight with the player

-Comparison is made between:
+The comparison is performed between:
 - baseline rule-based AI
-- hybrid BT + RL agent
+- hybrid BT + RL AI

 ## Development Roadmap

+### Milestone 1
+- define and propose the project concept

+### Milestone 2
+- set up the development environment
+- implement the core game mechanics

 ### Milestone 3
+- integrate the Behavior Tree into the macro-level behavior logic
-- integrate Q-learning into Attack behavior
+- integrate Q-learning into the micro-level combat logic
-- basic state/action/reward implementation
-- demonstrate learning loop
+- define the representation of the current game state
+- design the reward function for desired combat behavior

 ### Milestone 4
-- refine reward function
+- refine the reward function
 - improve state representation
-- analyze behavior patterns
+- analyze learned behavior patterns

 ### Final Stage
-- optimize policy
+- optimize the learned policy
-- optional: extend to function approximation (e.g. neural networks)
+- optionally extend the system using function approximation methods (e.g., neural networks)
-- document experimental results
+- document and analyze experimental results

 ## Conclusion

-This project demonstrates how combining classical AI techniques (Behavior Trees) with learning-based methods (Reinforcement Learning) can produce more adaptive and realistic enemy behavior in FPS games.
+This project demonstrates how combining classical AI techniques, such as Behavior Trees, with learning-based methods, such as Q-learning, can produce more adaptive and realistic enemy behavior in FPS games.

-The hybrid approach allows:
+The hybrid architecture enables:
-- structured decision-making at a strategic level
+- structured strategic decision-making
-- adaptive optimization at a tactical level
+- adaptive tactical behavior optimization

+The proposed system aims to provide more dynamic and less predictable enemy interactions compared to traditional rule-based FPS AI systems.